memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 - Additional context when events happen
 - Local development

-However, logs have many shortcomings, especially when your fleet grows beyond the "co-workers as beta testers" stage.
+However, logs have many shortcomings, especially when your fleet grows beyond the “co-workers as beta testers” stage.
 Relying solely on logging will consume valuable time because searching through logs for each device is tedious, brittle, and slow.
 The Ghost of Engineer’s Past will find and haunt you… in addition to the 50 tickets whose attached logs you have yet to sift through.
 Check out this post on [logging and heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}#transforming-logs-into-metrics) for more info!
-We'll get to metrics later in this post.
+We’ll get to metrics later in this post.

 ### Capturing Packets With Protocol Analyzers